 Pursuant to written Company policy, the Audit Committee reviews for approval or ratification all transactions with any related person, which SEC rules define to include directors, director nominees, executive officers, beneficial owners of in excess of 5% of the outstanding shares of the Company's Common Stock, and their respective immediate family members.
-The policy classifies as pre-approved: (a) employment of executive officers and director compensation if the compensation is required to be reported under Item 402 of Regulation S-K; (b) transactions with another company or charitable contributions if the related person's only relationship is as an employee (other than executive officer), director or beneficial owner of less than 10% of that company's or donee's shares if the aggregate amount does not exceed the greater of \$200,000 or 5% of that company's or donee's total annual revenues; (c) transactions where the related person's interest arises solely from the ownership of the Company's stock and all shareholders benefit on a pro rata basis; (d) transactions involving competitive bids; (e) regulated transactions with related parties involving a bank as depositary of funds, transfer agent, registrar, trustee under a trust indenture or similar services.
+The policy classifies as pre-approved: (a) employment of executive officers and director compensation if the compensation is required to be reported under Item 402 of Regulation S-K; (b) transactions with another company or charitable contributions if the related person's only relationship is as an employee (other than executive officer), director or beneficial owner of less than 10% of that company's or donee's shares if the aggregate amount does not exceed the greater of \$200,000 or 5% of that company's or donee's total annual revenues; (c) transactions where the related person's interest arises solely from the ownership of the Company's stock and all shareholders benefit on a pro rata basis; (d) transactions involving competitive bids; (e) regulated transactions involving services as a common carrier or public utility at rates fixed in conformity with law or governmental authority; and (f) transactions with related parties involving a bank as depositary of funds, transfer agent, registrar, trustee under a trust indenture or similar services.
 The Audit Committee receives notice of the occurrence of all pre-approved transactions.
 All other transactions with related persons are subject to approval or ratification by the Audit Committee.
 In determining whether to approve or ratify a transaction, the Audit Committee will take into account, among other factors it deems appropriate, whether the transaction is on terms no less favorable than terms generally available to an unaffiliated third-party under the same or similar circumstances and the extent of the related person's interest in the transaction.